 The Consortium Library Prize lauds an exemplary undergraduate research project from any discipline which demonstrates evidence of significant scholarly investigation and utilization of library resources, print and archival as well as electronic.
 The selected student will be officially recognized university-wide and will be honored with a $500 award.

-Deadline: The spring 2014 deadline is March 19th at 5:00pm.
+Deadline: The fall 2016 deadline is December 9th at 5:00pm.

 Eligibility: Applicants must meet the following criteria:

-- The research project must have been completed in the Spring 2013, Summer 2013, or Fall 2013 semester.
-Research projects completed in Spring 2014 are eligible for the award as long as the final paper can be submitted by the March 19th deadline.
+Research projects can be submitted by either December 9, 2016 or March 21, 2017.
+Projects must have been completed in the Spring 2016, Summer 2016, or Fall 2016 semester.
+Research projects completed in Spring 2017 are eligible for the award as long as the final project can be submitted by the spring deadline.